dudursn/brasilapi-spring/README.md

 Esse projeto foi feito utilizando a linguagem Java, o framework Spring Boot e Banco de Dados MySql.
 Consiste em consumir os dados do brasil api
 (https://brasilapi.com.br/docs) e armazenar no banco de dados.

 This project has been made in programmin language Java and Spring Boot Framework.
-The objective was consume data from brasilapi (https://brasilapi.com.br/docs) througth HttpClient and save in a database.
+The objective was consume data from brasilapi (https://brasilapi.com.br/docs) througth HttpClient and save in the database.